 Your company may provide financial support towards medical insurance for employees.
 This is regarded as a ‘benefit in kind’ and the employee must pay personal tax on it.
 Your company will be liable to pay National Insurance Contributions at 15.05% for the 2022/23 tax year (in 2021/22 the rate was 13.8%).

 Your company can provide the following and claim tax relief:

 - medical insurance for an employee working abroad

 Mobile phone, landline and broadband expenses as a limited company

 If your landline phone contract is only for business use, this is an allowable company expense and you won’t be taxed personally.
 By having a separate phone line for ‘only business’, it shows this is 100% for business.

 For mobile phones, provided the contract is between the company and the mobile phone provider, the company can claim all costs as an allowable expense.

-If your company pays your entire personal phone bill, you’ll have to pay a ‘benefit in kind’ (BIK) charge on the total amount of the bill, and your company will pay National Insurance Contributions at 13.8% (for the 2020/21 and 2021/22 tax years) on the same amount (minus the cost of any business calls you can identify).
+If your company pays your entire personal phone bill, you’ll have to pay a ‘benefit in kind’ (BIK) charge on the total amount of the bill.
+Your company will be liable to pay National Insurance Contributions at 15.05% for the 2022/23 tax year (in 2021/22 the rate was 13.8%) on the same amount (minus the cost of any business calls you can identify).